chrh-sitecore/developer-portal/data/markdown/pages/learn/accelerate/content-hub/implementation/custom-logic/triggers-and-actions/conditionally-generate-renditions.md

 #### Actions Auditing

-We can check and verify that the trigger has run from the Actions Auditing screen.
+We can check and verify that the trigger has run from the Actions Auditing screen:

-*   Go to Manage \> Actions as a super user
+*   Go to Manage \> Actions as a superuser.

-*   On the Auditing tab we can see any trigger execution
+*   On the Auditing tab we can see any trigger execution.

 ![image-20241122-154610.png](/images/learn/accelerate/content-hub/attachments/5452759211/5455118393.png?width=760)

 #### Script Logging

-As there might be something wrong with your script, you can also check script logging.
+As there might be something wrong with your script, you can also check script logging:

-*   Navigate to your script and hit the “view logs” button
+*   Navigate to your script and hit the “view logs” button.

 ![image-20241122-154940.png](/images/learn/accelerate/content-hub/attachments/5452759211/5454888999.png?width=760)